udaan-iitt/editions/2023_Winter/the-global-chip-shortage.md

 The price of neon increased sixfold between December 2021 and March 2022 due to the COVID-19 pandemic and political tensions in Ukraine.
 Ukraine supplies over half of the world's neon supply and 90% of the semiconductor-grade neon used in the United States.

 Semiconductor makers have looked for alternate sources in China.
 Still, any new supply would have to raise output for at least nine months.
-Supply of noble gases like Krypton and Xenon, of which Ukraine is a significant supplier, were also disrupted.
+The supply of noble gases like Krypton and Xenon, of which Ukraine is a significant supplier, was also disrupted.

 *Le China - I'm the boss.*